Human trafficking in Zambia

-Zambia is a source, transit, and destination country for women and children trafficked for the purposes of forced labor and sexual exploitation.
-Child prostitution exists in Zambia's urban centers, often encouraged or facilitated by relatives or acquaintances of the victim.
-Many Zambian child laborers, particularly those in the agriculture, domestic service, and fishing sectors, are also victims of human trafficking.
-Zambian women, lured by false employment or marriage offers, are trafficked to South Africa via Zimbabwe for sexual exploitation, and to Europe via Malawi.
-Zambia is a transit point for regional trafficking of women and children, particularly from Angola to Namibia for agricultural labor and from the Democratic Republic of the Congo to South Africa.
-Malawian and Mozambican adults and children are occasionally trafficked to Zambia for forced agricultural labor.
+In 2008 Zambia was a source, transit, and destination country for women and children trafficked for the purposes of forced labor and sexual exploitation.
+Child prostitution existed in Zambia's urban centers, often encouraged or facilitated by relatives or acquaintances of the victim.
+Many Zambian child laborers, particularly those in the agriculture, domestic service, and fishing sectors, were also victims of human trafficking.
+Zambian women, lured by false employment or marriage offers, were trafficked to South Africa via Zimbabwe for sexual exploitation, and to Europe via Malawi.
+Zambia was a transit point for regional trafficking of women and children, particularly from Angola to Namibia for agricultural labor and from the Democratic Republic of the Congo to South Africa.
+Malawian and Mozambican adults and children were occasionally trafficked to Zambia for forced agricultural labor.

+The country ratified the 2000 UN TIP Protocol in April 2005.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017 and 2023.

-Prosecution
+In 2023, the Organised Crime Index gave the country a score of 5 out of 10 for human trafficking, noting that the government had expanded its work to prevent this crime.